For the latest COVID information Click Here.

 If tocilizumab treatment is stopped for more than a few weeks there is a risk that your condition will get worse again.
-Continue with your treatment unless advised by your doctor or unless side effects develop (see side effects).
+Continue with your treatment unless advised by your rheumatologist or unless side effects develop (see Side effects).

-If you stop tocilizumab for any reason you must contact your doctor.
+If you stop tocilizumab for any reason you must contact your rheumatologist.
 Failure to do so may mean that your continued treatment may no longer be subsidised.

-For people having tocilizumab every four weeks as a drip into a vein, the dose is based on body weight so each person’s dose may be different.
-For people having tocilizumab as an injection under the skin, the dose is usually 162mg (one pre-filled syringe).
+The infusion dose is based on body weight so each person's dose may be different.
+When given under the skin the dose is 162mg.

-Tocilizumab may be used with other arthritis medicines including:
+Tocilizumab may be safely used with other arthritis medicines including:

 You might experience side effects with your treatment.
 Contact your doctor if you have any concerns about possible side effects.
 Many side effects disappear when tocilizumab treatment is stopped.